rohberg/rohberg.mailin/README.md

 mail-notifier https://www.npmjs.com/package/mail-notifier

-No dependency on Plone. *config.env* defines the target.
+In fact there is no dependency on Plone. *config.env* defines the target.
 This target can be anything.

+## Content Tagging

+Categorize your content with tags by appending them to the mail subject.
+Example subject of Mail: "my note #Python #Plone"

 ## Credits